Dhiren-T/TG-EU_SubmissionLogger/README.md

 This script has been designed to locally log the number of remaining submissions avaialble with ThreatGrid at the time of running attached to the user credntials provided at execution.
 The resulting CSV data saves Date, Time stamp & number of remaining submissions.
 CSV log files are seperated into monthly log files for trending analysis.
 You must have a valid login and API key for the Cisco Threatgrid Platform to use the code.

 ## Use Case Description

 Objective is to provide local logging & visability of the remaining api submissions from their licenced submission entlement during a day, week or monthly basis.
 Ideally used when deploying ESA, WSA and FMC ThreatGrid integrations.

+## Cisco ThreatGrid Credentals

+  - Login to the portal and click "My Account" from the top Right of the GUI
+  - Retrieve your API key

 ## Installation

 The script has been coded to use the EU ThreatGrid API.
-Its easily modified to use the US system if needed.

   - Copy the .py file to a new working directory.
   - Ensure execute permissions are applied using CHMOD
   - Execute the EU_threatgrid_submission_logger.py as per Usage section.